 Not all kids who fledge reach their destination right away.
 For many, the process is long and hard.

 This Christmas, my gift will not only be seeing my kids together, but seeing each of them at healthy places.
 I don’t take that status for granted.
 And I don’t assume it’s always going to be that way.

 Raising and releasing kids is the hardest job I’ve ever done.
 There have been moments where I didn’t know if we’d make it.
 Perhaps you’ve had moments like that, or are living that moment this Christmas.

 Fledging is a multilayered process of letting go, holding on, changing priorities and expectations of our relationships with our kids so that they find their way in life in the healthiest way possible.
 It doesn’t happen at one moment in time.
 And it means some holidays aren’t Instagram moments.

 So this Christmas, I’ll be the awkward mom gawking at the gifts in front of me.
 They all are walking with Jesus.
 They love each other.
 Their dad and I are still together.
 We have made it through 2019 without a catastrophic event in our family’s life.

 These are all gifts.
 You have these gifts, too.
 If you’ve had things for which to be thankful in 2019, consider these the greatest gifts.

 That’s why I don’t hate Christmas anymore.
 The greatest gifts can’t be bought.
 They are the people we love the most.

 I hope you grab the gift in front of you this holiday.
-And if you’re in the season of raising, releasing, or a new empty-nester, you can preorder a copy of Fledge: Launching Your Kids Without Losing Your Mind, endorsed by Jim Daly of Focus on the Family.
-It releases March 13.
+And if you’re in the season of raising, releasing, or a new empty-nester, get a copy of Fledge: Launching Your Kids Without Losing Your Mind and also join our Facebook group, the Fledge Parent Facebook Forum.